 That's where being strategic and specific with your asks can get you more positive replies.
-The brother who has an 80-hour a week job and a child with special needs is probably not the best person to ask to pick your kids up after school every day.
-But he might have time to call the pharmacy twice a month to refill your Mom's prescriptions.
+The brother who works full-time and has child with special needs is probably not the best person to ask to pick your kids up after school every day.
+But he may have the bandwidth to handle an online task, like refilling medications, ordering groceries or scheduling a doctor's appointment.

 The key is conveying your needs in such a way that the family member doesn't perceive the situation as, "Mary is coming at me with her laundry list and just blaming me for not helping."

-Instead, you want to set the stage for the conversation to be, "Let's talk about what Mom needs right now.
-These are the things Mom needs.
-How can we work on this together?"
+Instead, set the stage for the conversation to begin with how you can collaborate to problem-solve: "Let's talk about what Mom needs right now.
+How can we address those needs together?"

 9. When it comes to getting help, think outside the box.

-Your informal network might actually be larger than you think.
-So be be creative and think outside the box.
+Your informal network might actually be larger than you think — so be creative and expand your thinking.
 For instance, a lot of people get support from faith and school communities.

-But if you can't find enough help from your informal network or don't have an informal network, that's where you have to start thinking about more formal services, like federal and state agencies, not-for-profit organizations and out of pocket service providers.
+But if you can't find enough help from your informal network or don't have one that can be helpful, that's when you have to start thinking about more formal services, like federal and state agencies, not-for-profit organizations and out-of-pocket service providers.